 Sir Christopher ChopeConservative

-This bill would require meat producers, suppliers and retailers to clearly indicate whether meat has been killed without prior stunning for religious rites.
-It would also require the government to collect and publish information about meat slaughtered in this way, making such practices more transparent for shoppers.
+The Meat (Information About Method of Killing) Bill would require meat producers, suppliers and retailers to clearly show on products whether the animal was killed in accordance with religious rites without prior stunning.
+It would also require the Secretary of State to collect and publish information about meat slaughtered in this way, aiming to increase transparency about how meat is produced.

 Generated 21 February 2026